PRIVACY NOTICE – CourseSight

 Legal basis for processing:

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data to perform the contract we have entered into with you (Basis: Art 6(b) GDPR).
 We and any third parties with whom we share your personal data may also find it necessary to process your data for legitimate interests we pursue (Basis: Art 6(f) GDPR).
-For example, we may process your data for the legitimate interest of providing you with information, products or services we believe may be of interest to you based on your use of CourseSight including courses.

 Where we store your personal data:

 All information you provide to us is stored on our secure servers located in the UK.
 We will not transfer any data that we collect or receive from you that constitutes personal data outside of the EEA unless there are appropriate safeguards or an adequacy decision in relation to the transfer as set out in the data protection legislation or the transfer otherwise complies with the data protection legislation.
-Such transfers may involve, for example, our use of third party services allowing us to send e-mails or automated SMS messages which make use of facilities in third countries to process data.
+Such transfers may involve, for example, our use of third party services allowing us to send e-mails or automated SMS messages which make use of facilities in third countries to process and store data.

 By logging in to our site, you agree to this storing or processing.